 Being real in social media

 One theme that is consistent in both my writing and my life: being real.
 You’ll find it in the titles and subjects of my posts; in my general understandings about life; in my poetry; and now in my social media philosophy posted at Tracy Ready’s terrific blog.
 Overextending myself turned into a wake-up call that helped me to get real with myself and my social media friends.
-Be sure to click over and read the whole story.

 Being real with fans and gigs